snowwits/openend/README.md

 Open End prevents those kinds of spoilers by hiding certain information on Twitch.tv.
 Its features include:

 ## Features
-### Main Features
+### Main Feature: Spoiler-Free Mode
-- Hide duration of the video you are currently watching
+- Hides progress and duration of the video you are currently watching
-- Hide duration and titles of other videos (suggested/related videos, videos in video lists)
+- Hides duration, title and preview of other videos (suggested/related videos, videos in video lists)
-- Provide quick video navigation features to mitigate the lack of a seek bar
+- Provides quick video navigation features to mitigate the lack of a seek bar

 ### Special Features
-- Toggle the visibility of any hideable element directly on the page (no need to refresh the page)
+- You can toggle the visibility of any hideable element directly on the page (no need to refresh the page)
 - Option changes are directly applied (no need to refresh the page)
-- Whitelist and blacklist to auto-enable/auto-disable the spoiler-free mode on certain channels
+- Custom channel list to auto-enable the Spoiler-Free Mode only on certain channels
 - Auto-enter the Theatre Mode

 ### Limitations